hwdsl2/setup-ipsec-vpn/README.md

 sudo bash wireguard.sh
 ```

-These scripts are from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install) and [wireguard-install](https://github.com/Nyr/wireguard-install), with minor changes for compatibility with the IPsec VPN.
-Please report any related issues to the linked GitHub repositories.
+These scripts are based on [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install) and [wireguard-install](https://github.com/Nyr/wireguard-install), with minor changes for compatibility with the IPsec VPN.
+You may run these scripts again after install to manage users or uninstall.
+Please report any issues to the linked GitHub repositories, not here.
 </details>

 A pre-built [Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server) is also available.
 For other options and client setup, read the sections below.